-Supportive Services for Veteran Families
+Supportive Services for Veteran Families (SSVF)

-Offers a wide range of supportive services to veteran households with limited incomes, including services related to housing stability and both VA and non-VA services that support family well-being.
-Housing stability includes preventing loss of current housing and, when needed, finding different housing that is safe and affordable.
+Supportive Services for Veteran Families (SSVF) offers a wide range of supportive services to veteran households with limited incomes, including housing stability services and both VA and non-VA services that support family well-being.
+Housing stability includes preventing the loss of current housing and, when needed, finding alternate housing that is both safe and affordable.